While all deer move most at dawn and dusk, other times tend to boost traffic, too

 (Don't Miss: Is a Trail Camera Ban Coming to a State Near You?)

 5. When They Have the Wind Advantage

 Deer, and especially mature bucks, seem to move best when they have the wind in their advantage.
 That doesn't necessarily mean it's in their face.
 But it does mean the wind direction is favorable for them in some way.
 That's why I hunt just-off winds anytime I can.
 And I've had tremendous success doing so.

 This hunt was a product of minor weather events, wind advantages and minimal, early season pressure.

 6. Moon Overhead/Underfoot

-Not to be confused with moon phase, which doesn’t seem to have much effect on whitetails, moon position has a significant impact on them.
+Not to be confused with moon phase, which doesn't seem to have much effect on whitetails, moon position does seem to impact them.
 When the moon is directly overhead or underfoot, it generally causes them to get up and feed more heavily than when the moon is at other positions.
 When the overhead/underfoot coincides with dawn and dusk, you have a perfect storm of deer movement.

 7. Early Morning and Late Afternoon

 No matter what the conditions, deer move best early of a morning and late of an afternoon.
 That's when they're wired to move most.
 It's when their eyesight is most effective.
 And there are few things that impact this movement, other than hunting pressure.

 Environmental and biological factors aside, there are a few other key times to be in the deer woods.
 The first is on opening day of the season.
 Sure, the anticipation, heritage and traditions have you out there more than anything.
 But the fact that deer aren't as pressured (yet) is pretty intriguing, too.
 Take advantage of that.